puppetlabs/trapperkeeper/README.md

   concern themselves with the implementation details
 * Super-simple configuration syntax

-A "service" in trapperkeeper is represented as simply a map of clojure functions.
+A "service" in Trapperkeeper is represented as simply a map of clojure functions.
 Each service can advertise the functions that it provides via a protocol, as well as list other services that it has a dependency on.
-You then configure trapperkeeper with a list of services to run and launch it.
+You then configure Trapperkeeper with a list of services to run and launch it.
 At startup, it validates that all of the dependencies are met and fails fast if they are not.
 If they are, then it injects the dependency functions into each service and starts them all up in the correct order.